 Points to consider : whilst ebay has a good selection of reasonably priced vintage cast iron fireplaces , most of them will require local pick up.
 And unless you are super lucky this might mean having to hire a man with a van, which will increase overall cost.
 Also, if it’s going to be used to burn an actual fire you need a professional fireplace installer who knows all the fire safety regulations.
 But for decorative purposes, reclaimed fireplaces can be easy and cheap way to add some period charm to your home!

-Both are from Sunbury antique market, which is held in Kempton racecourse, Berkshire, every other Tuesday.
+It was from Sunbury antique market, which is held in Kempton racecourse, Berkshire, every other Tuesday.
 I love going in there!
 I have to first drop my kids at school, so I never get there especially early, but later is better for bargains anyway.

 Points to consider for decorative items: Be picky and choose carefully.
 Have rather one bigger item than several smaller ones.